-General Electric is another company (one of the first -matter of fact) that is heavily rely on Digital Twins to monitor the use of their product and to provide proactive maintenance services (placing their DT somewhere between stage 3 and 4).
+General Electric6 is another company (as a matter of fact, one of the first) that heavily relies on Digital Twins to monitor the use of their products and provide proactive maintenance services (placing their DT somewhere between stage 3 and 4).

-The Competence Industry Manufacturing 4.0, located in Turin in the Turin Polytechnic Campus and clustering many companies in the manufacturing area, is developing a digital twin infrastructure that can be used by their associated company to create a virtual lab, consisting of both physical and virtual objects that can be inspected and assembled in a hybrid mode (virtual +physical).
-Here DT are present at all stages 1 to 5.
+The Competence Industry Manufacturing 4.07, located in Turin, Italy (on the Turin Polytechnic Campus and clustering many companies in the manufacturing area), is developing a digital twin infrastructure8 that can be used by their associated company to create a virtual lab9, consisting of both physical and virtual objects that can be inspected and assembled in a hybrid mode (virtual +physical).

+Here, DT's are present at all stages, from 1 to 5.